Experimental Demonstration of an On-Axis Laser Ranging Interferometer for Future Gravity Missions: ON-AXIS LRI CONCEPT

 Since an accelerometer can not be directly placed on the aperture of the optical bench, folding mirrors are implemented here to establish an effective reference point where the accelerometer is located, as explained in Fig.~\ref{reference_point_on_axis}.
 As the virtual image of the aperture, the effective reference point equivalent to the virtual vertex of the TMA in the off-axis configuration, coincides with the CoM of the spacecraft.
 As depicted in Fig.~\ref{reference_point_on_axis}, rotating the spacecraft about the center of mass (CoM) by an angle $\alpha$ induces an angular tilt in the RX beam while suppressing longitudinal phase shifts.
 Owing to the beam waist of the TX beam being virtually in the CoM, longitudinal phase shifts of the TX beam are suppressed as well when the spacecraft rotates about the CoM.
 As the mirror image of the aperture, the location of the CoM can be adjusted by repositioning the mirrors or altering their number, providing a high degree of flexibility to accommodate the accelerometer.

 The off-axis configuration, characterized by a simplified optical bench and a high-precision TMA, does not utilize polarizing components.
 As evidenced by the GRACE-FO optical bench, this design incorporates a minimal number of critical components, reducing the stability requirements for the optical bench.
 However, its inherent racetrack configuration complicates telescope integration, thereby limiting the maximum measurable distance between spacecraft.
 In contrast, the on-axis topology leverages polarizing optics with a shared reference point on the optical bench, utilizing imaging systems and mirrors to achieve anti-parallel transmission and reception.
 This design minimizes the TTL coupling caused by angular jitter while eliminating the requirement for a TMA, a critical component in off-axis systems.
-The on-axis topology enables the utilization of a common telescope to enhance the received beam power and reduce the divergence of the TX beam, which is particularly beneficial for shot-noise-limited interferometers like the Laser Interferometer Space Antenna (LISA) mission \cite{LISA}.
+The on-axis topology enables the utilization of a common telescope to enhance the received beam power and reduce the divergence of the TX beam, which is particularly beneficial for shot-noise-limited interferometers like the LISA mission \cite{LISA}.
 For example, in Fig.~\ref{on_axis_concept}, the telescope can be placed between the aperture and the folding mirrors.

-Moreover, the on-axis topology facilitates beam transmission and reception using a single telescope and a single baffle, resulting in a more compact and space-efficient system.
+As discussed in \cite{yang2022axis}, the on-axis optical bench, using the same laser configuration and incorporating telescope imaging systems, shows an improvement in the $\mathrm{C/N_0}$, a key factor limiting the phase readout sensitivity, compared to the GRACE-FO optical bench.
+Moreover, the on-axis topology enables a more streamlined design, allowing for beam transmission and reception through a single telescope and baffle, which yields a more compact and space-efficient system.
+In contrast, off‑axis configurations such as the GRACE‑FO LRI use a retro‑reflector mounted separately from the optical bench, which increases assembly complexity and thermal‑control requirements.
+Because of its telescope adaptability, the on-axis topology offers distinct advantages for future potential space‑laser‑interferometry missions that require a longer interferometric arm.